What Are the Best Cucumber Companion Plants?

 Yes, you can companion plant cucumbers with raspberries, but you need to be aware of possible mistakes in cucumber companion planting in general, such as the following:

-- Planting crops of the same family.
+Planting crops of the same family.
 One big no in intercropping cucumbers is planting a species belonging to the same family (Cucurbitaceae), including squash, pumpkins, watermelon, and melon.
 They produce identical "scents" which are attractive to pests.
 It is like an insect food buffet for them!

-- Planting competitive crops.
-There are many types of competition in the botanic world.
+Planting competitive crops.
+There are many types of competition in the botanical world.
 Plants battle for sunlight, space, water, and nutrients.
 Some plants from the cabbage family (Brassicaceae) secrete inhibitory substances (allelochemicals) that impede the growth of the neighboring crops and allow them to dominate the spot.
 So, the trick is to know thy neighbor!

-- Improper watering and fertilization.
+Improper watering and fertilization.
 Although reduced watering and fertilization are promising advantages of companion cropping, it does not mean NO food and water!
 If you use a well-draining substrate, irrigate during the first 2-4 weeks of planting.
 Once established, you may reduce the volume and frequency of watering.
 And, unless legumes are involved in companion planting, your crop will likely need additional soil food!

-What You Can't Plant with Cucumbers
+What Not to Plant With Cucumbers

 Peppermint